Nine of Swords: modern RWS Tarot Card Meanings

 In a Spiritual Context

-Spiritually, the Nine of Swords can represent a profound crisis of faith or a period of deep existential dread.
+Spiritually, the 9 of Swords can represent a profound crisis of faith or a period of deep existential dread.
 You may be tormented by feelings of guilt, shame, or a sense that you have been abandoned.
 It is the mind attacking itself with negative beliefs, leading to a feeling of being utterly alone in the dark.

 In Common Spread Positions